Farama-Foundation/Gymnasium/docs/environments/atari/fishing_derby.md

 ## Description

-your objective is to catch more sunfish than your opponent.
+Your objective is to catch more sunfish than your opponent.

 For a more detailed documentation, see [the AtariAge page](https://atariage.com/manual_html_page.php?SoftwareLabelID=182)